CS5008Fall2025/homework-speed-comparison-karinaquenta/Report.md

 For both these questions, are you are free to use what you did as the last section on the team activities/answered as a group, or you can use a different question.

 1. Select one technical interview question (this module or previous) from the [technical interview list](https://github.com/CS5008-khoury/Resources/blob/main/TechInterviewQuestions.md) below and answer it in a few sentences.
 You can use any resource you like to answer the question.
+   What is the difference between git add and git commit? git add tells Git which files you want to include in your next snapshot.
+It stages the changes but doesn’t save them yet. git commit actually saves those staged changes into the project’s history with a message.
+So git add selects the changes, and git commit records them.

 2. Select one coding question (this module or previous) from the [coding practice repository](https://github.com/CS5008-khoury/Resources/blob/main/LeetCodePractice.md) and include a c file with that code with your submission.
 Make sure to add comments on what you learned, and if you compared your solution with others.
+   Group Lab done live.

 ## References